 Upon completion of the erosion control inspection the Contractor shall provide an email report indicating the status (Good, Failed, Maintenance Needed, etc) of each individual erosion control practice being used to the Construction Engineer or to the designated representative as identified at the preconstruction meeting.
 A digital photo or video and notation of the location of each individual erosion control practice requiring maintenance or repair shall be included in the inspection report.
 The inspection report shall be submitted and any needed maintenance or repairs completed by the Contractor within the same 24-hour period after the end of the rain day.
 The completed maintenance and repairs shall then be documented and a follow-up inspection report submitted within 24 hours following completion of the repairs.
-The follow-up inspection report shall include a summary of maintenance items by erosion control BMP maintenance pay item and digital photos or videos of each erosion control practice following maintenance or repair.
+The follow-up inspection report shall include a summary of maintenance items by erosion control BMP maintenance or repair.